AdaCore/gnatstudio/docs/users_guide/extending.rst

 :menuselection:`Edit --> Key shortcuts` dialog.
 Action names are case sensitive.

 Some shell commands take subprograms as parameters.
-If you're using the GPS shell, you to pass the name of a GPS action.
-If you're using Python, you pass a subprogram.
+If you are using the GPS shell, you to pass the name of a GPS action.
+If you are using Python, you pass a subprogram.
 See :ref:`Subprogram_parameters`.

 .. _The_GPS_Shell: